 - If the customer’s order is marked as unfulfilled or unshipped, the order hasn’t been fulfilled yet by the retailer (retailer could be low on inventory of the items, internal delays with the fulfillment center, etc.).

 - Route does not control how quickly the retailer ships the customer’s order.
-Route+ package protection is not yet in action because the order has not shipped.
+Route Package Protection is not yet in action because the order has not shipped.

-Claim filed too soon
+Order issue filed too soon

 Filing a police report

-- On orders over $100, Route requires evidence of the police report OR video evidence of the customer’s package being stolen.
+- On orders over $100, Route requires evidence of the police report

 - Upon request, Route can require additional documentation (e.g. proof of identity, address, etc.).